mikey242/kudos-donations/readme.txt

 6. Automated email receipt

 == Changelog ==

+= 4.0.1 =
+* Update mollie-api-php to 3.0.2
+* Fix deprecation warning for ToggleGroupControl component

 = 4.0.0 =
 * New campaigns admin page with ability to create / edit / duplicate and delete campaigns